 What are the different types of air pollutants?

-- Greenhouse gases: Greenhouse gases like carbon dioxide, methane, nitrous oxide and fluorinated gases are the result of the burning of fossil fuels.
+Greenhouse gases like carbon dioxide, methane, nitrous oxide and fluorinated gases are the result of the burning of fossil fuels.
 This increase the temperature of the earth by trapping the sun radiation, therefore, results in a secondary type of pollution like smog and climate change.

 What are the major sources of air pollution?

-- Natural activity: Natural activity like the volcanic eruption, dust storms, forest fires, gas leak from the core etc. causes the release of gases and dust particulates and shoots into the atmosphere.
+A natural activity like the volcanic eruption, dust storms, forest fires, gas leak from the core etc. causes the release of gases and dust particulates and shoots into the atmosphere.

-- Human activity: Human activity like industrialization, transportation means, agriculture, mining etc. also results in the deterioration of air quality.
+An activity like industrialization, transportation means, agriculture, mining etc. also results in the deterioration of air quality.

 Effect of Air Pollution on health